-- 5. Make sure the reverse indicator comes on.
-(TRX420TM1: the reverse indicator is on.
-TRX420FM1: the reverse indicator is on and the gear position indicator shows "R") - 6.
+- 5. Make sure that the reverse indicator comes on and the gear position indicator shows "R". - 6.
 Release the rear brake lever/parking brake lever. - 7.
 Open the throttle gradually and ride slowly.
 Do not open the throttle suddenly or make abrupt turns. - 8.
-To stop, close the throttle and gradually and apply both the front and rear brakes.
-Do not abruptly apply the rear brake alone. - 9.
+To stop, close the throttle and gradually apply both the front and rear brakes.
+Do not abruptly apply the rear brake by alone. - 9.
 To shift out of reverse and into neutral, raise the shift lever one stroke to shift into "N" (neutral) gear.
-(TRX420TM1: the neutral indicator is on.
-TRX420FM1: the neutral indicator is on and the gear position indicator shows "N")